mattsnell/people-poc-main/src/docs/details.md

 **Assumptions:**

 * Routing to the sites is a solved problem, what I've done in this example is configure an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) with path based routing.
 There are rules that forward requests to the appropriate Target Groups and these groups have the appropriate containers as members.
-* There is an existing [Amazon lastic Container Service](https://aws.amazon.com/ecs/) (ECS) cluster that can be used to host the containers created in the example
+* There is an existing [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (ECS) cluster that can be used to host the containers created in the example
-* The main site and the associated paths owned by it are out of scope (that content is managed outside of this process)
+* The main site and the associated paths (directories) owned by it, are out of scope (that content is managed outside of this process)
 * There aren't a lot of these sites so the ramp up and maintenance is measurable and minimal

 **A 10,000 foot view of the pipeline:**

 1. A contributor updates their site locally and commits those changes to [github](https://github.com/)
-1. An [AWS CodePipeline](https://aws.amazon.com/codepipeline/) job is triggered via [webhook](https://developer.github.com/webhooks/); it uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) and creates a docker image and pushes that image to [AWS Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR)
+1. An [AWS CodePipeline](https://aws.amazon.com/codepipeline/) job is triggered via [webhook](https://developer.github.com/webhooks/); it uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) and creates a docker image and then pushes that image to [AWS Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR)
 1. CodePipeline then updates an ECS [service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) which triggers a replacement of the running containers

 ![Diagram](people-poc.png)